e1miran/Now-Playing-Serato/docs/output/obswebsocket.rst

 OBS WebSocket Plug-in
 =====================

-Now Playing has the capability to use the
+Now Playing can use the
 `OBS WebSocket Plug-in <https://github.com/Palakis/obs-websocket/>`_ to send results directly to OBS Studio.